pray92/pray92/README.md

 # 🔥 Everything like a noob

-> Greetings Java Back-end Engineer Newcomer
+> Greetings, Java Back-end Engineer Newcomer

 ## 🙇🏻 Introduction